Flaxseed: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Best Responsible Us

-With a high concentration of ALA, lignans, and dietary fiber, flaxseed has a plethora of health advantages, especially for digestive and cardiovascular health, as well as helping to prevent cancer.
+With a high of ALA, lignans, and dietary fiber, flaxseed has a plethora of health advantages, especially for digestive and cardiovascular health, as well as helping to prevent cancer.
 However, in order to enhance nutritional absorption, flaxseed must be consumed in a ground or milled form, and care should be taken if you have certain medical problems or are taking certain medicines.
 Individual health requirements and circumstances should determine how much flaxseed is consumed, just like you would with any other dietary supplement.
 You should also always speak with your doctor before starting a new supplement program.

 Digestion.